Al Ahly SC: Mahmoud El Khatib era and return to African success (2017–)

-Qualified for the 2020 FIFA Club World Cup, Al Ahly defeated hosts Al Duhail in the first match of the tournament, thanks to a strike from Hussein El Shahat, sending Al Ahly to its first official match with the European champions Bayern Munich in the Semi-finals.
-Bayern defeated Al Ahly 2–0 with a brace scored by Robert Lewandowski.
-Al Ahly managed to secure the bronze medal for the second time in the club's history after defeating Palmeiras, the winners of the 2020 Copa Libertadores in the Third place play off, becoming the first and only Arab or African team to have won two medals in the tournament.
+With Al-Ahly qualified for the 2020 FIFA Club World Cup, they defeated hosts Al-Duhail in the first match of the tournament, sending Al-Ahly to its first official match with the European champions Bayern Munich in the Semi-finals.
+Bayern defeated Al Ahly 2–0.
+Al Ahly managed to secure the bronze medal for the second time in the club's history after defeating Palmeiras, the winners of the 2020 Copa Libertadores in the Third place play-off, becoming the first and only Arab or African team to have won two medals in the tournament.

-On 28 May 2021, Al Ahly beat RS Berkane 2–0 in the 2021 CAF Super Cup in Qatar, clinching their 22nd continental title.
-On 17 July 2021, Al Ahly defeated Kaizer Chiefs 3–0 in the Champions League Final in Morocco, winning their tenth Champions League and twenty third continental title.
+On 28 May 2021, Al-Ahly defeated RS Berkane 2–0 in the 2021 CAF Super Cup in Qatar, winning their 22nd continental title.
+On 17 July 2021, Al Ahly defeated Kaizer Chiefs 3–0 in the Champions League Final in Morocco, winning their tenth Champions League and 23rd continental title.